sh-dave/haxeui-templates/README.md

 haxelib run kha html5
 ```

-To build the project files for the kha HTML5 renderer.
+To build the project files for the Kha HTML5 renderer.